lubieniebieski/lubieniebieski.github.com/content/posts/2020/01/workspace-2020/index.md

 ---

 That's it!
-If you have any questions --- reach out to me on Twitter [@lubieniebieski][11]!
+If you have any questions --- reach out to me on Mastodon [@lubieniebieski@social.lol][11]!

 [1]: https://www.cnet.com/reviews/apple-macbook-pro-13-inch-2016-review/
 [2]: https://www.raindesigninc.com/mstand.html